Last Updated: february 2026

 DIY Scenario: Picket Fence

 Jack built a 30-foot picket fence using cedar boards.
-He spaced pickets with 2-inch gaps, used stainless steel screws, and applied a water-based sealer.
-Fence remained straight and vibrant even after heavy rains.
+He spaced pickets with 2-inch gaps, used stainless steel screws instead of nails, and applied a water-based sealer before the rainy season hit.
+The fence remained straight and kept its colour well, even after heavy downpours.
+The extra time spent on the sealer really paid off.

 🧮 Interactive Fencing Timber Calculator